 Located in the basement of a Copenhagen courtyard.
 This place is a bit hidden away, but again, really nice, not as expensive cocktails as Ruby.
 People mostly come here in groups, so less chance of picking anyone up.

 The only real secret not-so-secret bar in Copenhagen (it comes up first if you search “Secret Bars in Copenhagen” but it is cool.
 The staff is known for being hilariously rude, but it is part of the experience.
 If you can indulge in the experience of bad customer service this is your place.

 Clubbing with cool people

-Rust is a favorite as it has three floors with different music, so you can always find something you want to dance to.
+Rust is a favourite as it has three floors with different music, so you can always find something you want to dance to.
 The clientele is 20–30 but don’t let that stop you.
-It is filled with alternatives and hipster, but everyone is normally very nice, and very drunk.
+It is filled with alternatives and hipsters, but everyone is normally very nice, and very drunk.